rsxrsxrsx/VTE-wiki/content/DEC/PDP11/PiDP11_Image_Conversion.md

 SYSGEN in your real devices here.
 RSX11 under SIMH will boot fine regardless of discrepancies between the devices in SYSGEN and those enabled, at least in my experience.
 YMMV.
 If something is truly busted you'll know before you even start looking at the real system.

 Once SYSGEN completes, boot as normal.
-To be safe, I like to make the following changes in `LB:[1,2]STARTUP.CMD`:
+To be safe, I like to make the following changes in `LB:[1,2]STARTUP.CMD` before rebooting:

 ```
 [...]